Divuzki/syncdraw-app/README.md

 - Azure Functions validate requests
 - File uploads are scanned and validated
 - WebSocket connections are authenticated
+  - Socket.IO handshake validates Firebase ID token when not in mock mode

 ## 🚢 Deployment